A Picture Of Me

 October 7, 1967, Cash Box Magazine Newcomer Pick review of A Picture of Me

 Sonobeat promotes A Picture of Me as the first monaural-compatible stereo 45 RPM single in the U.S., although a few major labels previously have dabbled in, then abandoned, stereo singles.
 The Sweetarts' single also is the first that Sonobeat packages in a picture sleeve, an unusual extra expense that small regional labels typically eschew.
-Although the Sweetarts' single is sold only in Austin and Central Texas record stores, the Joseys consider their first release a success particularly because, somewhat unexpectedly, it picks up a national review in music industry trade journal Cash Box.
+Although the Sweetarts' single is distributed only in Austin and Central Texas record stores, the Joseys consider their first release a success particularly because, somewhat unexpectedly, it picks up a national review in music industry trade journal Cash Box.
 The single is San Antonio, Texas, radio station KTSA's "pick hit of the week" (as reported in the September 17, 1967, edition of the San Antonio Express and News) and a featured pick of the week by San Antonio's top rated rock station KONO (as reported by record and radio trade journal Record World in its October 7, 1967, issue).

 Ernie's first composer royalty statement from Sonosong (Sonobeat's music publishing arm), dated in February 1968, shows sales of 627 copies during the single's first four months of release.
 Ernie's royalty for each composition is one cent, so he receives $12.54 total, equal to about $96.25 in 2021 dollars.
 As an example of art coincidentally imitating art, country star George Jones releases a top 10-charting single in 1972 entitled, yep, A Picture of Me (Without You).